The EventPix Story

 Back in 1980s and 90s I was working as an event manager, designer and technical director and photographing my own events whenever I could.

 I was also using a lot of photography in my events – they were called slide shows in those days and required elaborate setups of projectors and dissolve units (I still have a stash in my shed).

 At some of these events we would photograph on slide film and have a lab booked to process and mount the film so we could produce a closing slide show for the conference or event.

 Then along came scanners and soon we were digitising our film and making the images available via that other newfangled thing – the internet.

 Then digital cameras – the first professional ones cost as much as a car and could only be afforded by newspapers that saw the benefit of fast turnaround.

 When I started EventPix in 2001 we were still shooting on film and I realised that making the images available online was going to change the way event photography was going to be used forever.
-So we set about developing our fist website and gallery system.
-This is now in its fith generation and we are still looking at ways of improving the system.
+So we set about developing our first website and gallery system.

 Over the past decade and a half we have added photographers in all Australian capitals and many regional cities along with New Zealand, to service our clients without having to incur travelling and accommodation expenses.

 The range of events our photographers have covered for our clients includes conferences, trade shows, product launches, awards presentations, graduations, marketing events, cocktail parties, corporate end of year parties, fundraising events, etc where the images have been delivered to our clients and their guests within a few days.

 We have also developed a number of interactive products including on-site studios, particularly for awards presentations, corporate parties and celebrity meet n greet.
 Sometimes these are a straight studio setup with backdrop or media wall and at other times we have provided a themed studio with props and costumes.